 The other shall have two or more members singing in harmony with instrumental back-up, and may include breaks and runs.

 Entries deviating from this requirement shall have no score awarded.
 Both numbers MUST complete within six (6) minutes.

 •Performance: Entertaining, connect with the audience, stay within the time constraints, comfortable on stage

-•Timing: Numbers MUST complete within six (6) minutes or judges will deduct ten (10) points and sound will be cut.
+•Timing: Numbers MUST complete within six (6) minutes or judges will deduct ten (10) points.

 Pitch/Rhythm: Instruments in tune with clear tonal qualities.
 Maintain a good steady tempo that others are able to follow.

 Technical Ability: Technique, degree of instrument proficiency of each of the band members, difficulty of piece.

 Musicianship: Group instrumental blend, back each other up well, play well together to create a "band sound," use of microphones, song selection.